beckyrussoniello/facebook-status-archive/README.markdown

 Facebook Status Archive is a tool that lets users archive old Facebook statuses, and either view them online or download them in Rich Text.
 The app remembers when each user last requested data, allowing returning users to pick up right where they left off.

-I used Facebooker2 and Formtastic in building this app.
+I used [Facebooker2](https://github.com/mmangino/facebooker2/) and [Formtastic](https://github.com/justinfrench/formtastic/) in building this app.

 How it is used
 --------------

-When a user first navigates to http://archive-fb.com, they see a brief description of the app, an invitation to log in with Facebook Connect, and a Like box from Facebook (which is shown at the bottom of every page).
+When a user first navigates to [archive-fb.com](http://archive-fb.com/), they see a brief description of the app, an invitation to log in with Facebook Connect, and a Like box from Facebook (which is shown at the bottom of every page).
 After they are logged in, the login button is replaced by a logout link, and a simple form is displayed, prompting users to select an output format and click "Get my statuses!"
 There is also an unobtrusive Ajax link to "choose dates +".
 Upon clicking this link, the form expands to display drop-down menus for the beginning and end dates of the period they'd like to archive.

 If the user requests their statuses in HTML, the app redirects to the Show page, which displays all of their statuses, kind of like a diary.
 If they choose RTF, the app initiates a download of the statuses in RTF.